 Having a home free of a mortgage may make it possible to borrow the redemption amount with a new mortgage or with a reverse mortgage.
 But avoid any lender who seeks you out.
 Scammers search lists of tax sale properties and contact desperate homeowners with rip-off deals that will just make matters worse for you.
 If your home equity is a lot more than the redemption amount, you should be able to obtain a legitimate mortgage loan and avoid predatory lenders.

 Another option is to ask the purchaser at the tax sale if you can pay the redemption amount in installments.
 But be careful of the terms.
 Some speculators purchase at tax sales to take advantage of the homeowner’s desire to redeem.
 They offer homeowners fraudulent sale-leaseback schemes or high-rate loans.

 You can also file a chapter 13 bankruptcy and pay the redemption amount in installments on terms you propose and that are approved by the court.
 Contact a bankruptcy attorney to see whether you have three or even five years to spread out the redemption amount, or whether the amount must be fully paid before the redemption period expires.
 Also ask the bankruptcy attorney if there are other advantages to redeeming through a chapter 13 bankruptcy.

-If your home has been foreclosed on, and the property has been sold at a tax sale, please contact Titus Connors, LLC to determine if you are entitled to a tax surplus payment.
+If your home has been foreclosed on, and the property has been sold at a tax sale, please contact Titus Law Firm, LLC to determine if you are entitled to a tax surplus payment.